-They generally are used for fast response applications, where the product cycles are shorter than that of ceramic heaters, and several tool changes throughout the day is needed.
+They generally are used for fast response applications, where the product cycles are shorter than that of ceramic heaters, and several tool changes throughout the day are needed.
 These types of heating elements heat up and cool down in less than half the time of ceramic heaters

 The quartz heating element is approximately the same size as our ceramic infrared heaters.

-The use of quartz infrared heaters including vacuum forming, thermoforming, curing, bonding and process heating applications.
+The use of quartz infrared heaters, including vacuum forming, thermoforming, curing, bonding and process heating applications.

 We recommend the use of our contactless thermocouple sensors for accurate temperature control.